kodeart/koded/docs/configure/index.md

     new App(renderer: 'My\App\custom_renderer');
     ```

-The purpose of this cmass method (or function) is to provide a custom
+The purpose of this class method (or function) is to provide a custom
-processing of the `ServerRequestInterface`  and `ResponseINterface` objects
+processing of the `ServerRequestInterface`  and `ResponseInterface` objects
-BEFORE it is finally sent to the client, for example a custom made HTML
+BEFORE it is finally sent to the client, for example a custom-made HTML
 renderer for server-side template engines, or a response streaming, etc.